material-components/material-components-web/packages/mdc-menu/README.md

 #### Disabled menu items

-When used in components such as MDC Menu, menu list items can be disabled.
+When used in components such as MDC Menu, list items can be disabled.
 To disable a list item, set `aria-disabled` property to `"true"`, and set `tabindex` to `"-1"`.

 ```html